prashant-bande/AQI-ML-Docker-CICD-Deployment/README.md

 # Kubernet-Dockers
-Dployment in Docker using Jenkins CICD Pipeline
+Deployment in Docker using Jenkins CICD Pipeline